elki-project/elki-project.github.io/datasets/outlier.md

 ===========================

-We have collected [data sets for outlier detection][1] ([mirror][2]) and studied the performance of many algorithms and parameters on this data set (using ELKI, of course).
+We have collected [data sets for outlier detection][1] ([mirror][2]) and studied the performance of many algorithms and parameters on these data sets (using ELKI, of course).

 Details have been published as: